 Associate Head Coach

-Chris is starting his ninth season on the Wenatchee Wild coaching staff.
+Chris is starting his tenth season on the Wenatchee Wild coaching staff.
 As assistant coach, Chris has helped worked with 5 NCAA Division I, 3 WHL and 2 NHL drafted goaltenders.

 Prior to joining the Wenatchee Wild, Chris spent the 2007-08 season as a graduate assistant at Division I Minnesota State University – Mankato (WCHA).